 - 1. The GCB Controller is registered with GigaVUE-FM and the traffic policy is deployed on the GCBs. - 2.
 Communication of configuration, data, and statistics to and from GCB is performed through the GCB Controller Service.
-GigaVUE-FM communicates with the GCB PODs through the GCB Controller. - 3.
-Each GCB POD is registered with GigaVUE-FM and the traffic policy is deployed on the GCBs - 4.
-The Pcapper collects the network traffic and sends the HTTP packets to GCB service through mTLS authentication.
-Refer to Configure mTLS Authentication for detailed information - 5.
-In the GCB service, the received HTTP packets are load balanced across the available GCB PODs. - 6.
-GCB PODs filters the packets based on the metadata. - 7.
-The filtered HTTP packets from GCB PODs are tunneled directly to the Tools or through the V Series nodes on OpenStack environment.
-Refer to the GigaVUE Cloud Suite for OpenStack Configuration Guide for more information on V Series configuration on OpenStack environment. - 8.
-GCB Controller collects the data from GCB PODs and sends the collected statistics and heartbeats to GigaVUE-FM through mTLS authentication.
-Refer to Configure mTLS Authentication for detailed information.
+GigaVUE-FM communicates with the GCB Pods through the GCB Controller. - 3.
+Each GCB Pod is registered with GigaVUE-FM and the traffic policy is deployed on the GCBs. - 4.
+The Pcapper collects the network traffic and sends the HTTP packets to GCB Controller. - 5.
+In the GCB service, the received HTTP packets are load balanced across the available GCB Pods. - 6.
+GCB Pods filters the packets based on the metadata. - 7.
+The filtered HTTP packets from GCB Pods are tunneled directly to the Tools or through the GigaVUE V Series nodes on OpenStack environment.
+Refer to the GigaVUE Cloud Suite for OpenStack Configuration Guide for more information on the GigaVUE V Series configuration on OpenStack environment. - 8.
+GCB Controller collects the data from GCB Pods and sends the collected statistics and heartbeats to GigaVUE-FM.